1esthevan/EstheSearch/README.md

-<h1 align="center">🔎 EsthevanSearch</h1>
+<h1 align="center">EsthevanSearch</h1>

 <p align="center">
-Uma homepage limpa.
-Sem distrações.
-Sem rastreamento.
-Sem firula.<br>
-Um projeto <b>front-end minimalista</b> que simplesmente funciona.
+A clean homepage.
+No distractions.
+No tracking.
+No clutter.<br>
+A minimal front-end project that simply works.
 </p>

----

-## 📌 Sobre
+## About

-Cansado de abrir seu navegador que te empurra **ads**, notícias irrelevantes, pop-ups e banners?
-Eu também.
-Então resolvi criar o **EsthevanSearch**.

-Uma página inicial simples, que mostra só o que importa:
+Tired of browsers pushing ads, irrelevant news, pop-ups, and banners?
+I was too.
+So I built EsthevanSearch.

+A simple startpage that shows only what matters:
-- Hora
+- Time
-- Clima
+- Weather
-- Busca
+- Search
-- Atalhos úteis
+- Useful shortcuts

-Rápida, útil e leve.
-Nada além disso.

----
+Fast, lightweight, and distraction-free.

-## 🚀 Tecnologias
+## Technologies

 <p align="center">
   <img src="https://skillicons.dev/icons?i=react,ts,tailwind,vite" />
 </p>

-- **React + TypeScript**
+- React + TypeScript
-- **Tailwind CSS**
+- Tailwind CSS
-- **Vite**
+- Vite
-- **OpenWeather API**
+- OpenWeather API

-Sem dependências desnecessárias.
-Sem plugins mágicos.
-Sem scripts obscuros.

----
+No unnecessary dependencies.
+No shady scripts.
+No bloated plugins.

-## ⚡ Funcionalidades
+## Features

+- Current time
+- Real-time weather
+- Functional search bar
-- Hora atual
+- Useful shortcuts
-- Clima em tempo real
-- Barra de busca funcional
-- Atalhos para ferramentas úteis
-- Layout responsivo e leve

----
+- Responsive and lightweight layout

-## 📄 Licença
+## License

-MIT.
-Use, modifique, ignore.
-Só não tente deixar feio.
+MIT
+Use it, modify it, ignore it.
+Just don’t make it ugly.